aaacrophobia/edx-documentation/en_us/students/source/SFD_enrolling.rst

 the program to go to a page that has more information about the program.
 On this page, you can view your progress through the program, enroll in more of the program's courses, and view any certificates that you have earned.

+.. note:: In some programs, courses offer multiple sessions and the ability to change between sessions.
+For these courses, on the **Courses** and **Programs** pages of your dashboard, after you enroll in the course, you have options to select a session, change to a different session, or leave a session.
+You must select a session before you can access the course.

+   For more information about course sessions, see :ref:`Course Sessions`.

 .. _Unenroll from a Course: